 Within the confines of private land or upon private water, it is prohibited to pursue mammals and non-migratory game birds from a motor vehicle, powerboat, yacht, or from any other moving device.

-Live decoys cannot be used when hunting migrating game birds, but baits can stalk both game mammals and game birds.
+Live decoys cannot be used when taking migrating game birds, but baits can stalk both game mammals and game birds.

 Air rifles and arrow weapons can target alligators, game animals, furbearers, rodents, and non-migratory game birds (except for the eastern turkey).